A reduced model for droplet dynamics with interfacial viscosity: Conclusions and perspectives

 \section{Conclusions and perspectives}

-In this {letter}, we have studied a reduced model for the dynamics of a droplet with interfacial viscosity in shear flow.
+{We have studied a reduced model to investigate the dynamics of a droplet with interfacial viscosity in shear flow.
 The model extends the Maffettone–Minale (MM) framework~\cite{maffettone1998equation} (Eq.\eqref{eq:MMmodel}) by supplementing surface-tension effects with interfacial viscosity, under the assumption of Newtonian interfaces~\cite{Scriven1960,langevin2014rheology}.
-The resulting extended MM (EMM) model provides a simple phenomenological description of time-dependent droplet deformation while retaining a clear connection with classical small-deformation theories~\cite{frankel1970constitutive,flumerfelt1980effects,barthesbiesel1985,narsimhan2019shape}.
-The EMM framework allows for independent control of shear and dilatational interfacial viscosities through the corresponding Boussinesq numbers $\Bqs$ and $\Bqd$, enabling a systematic investigation of surface-viscosity effects.
+The resulting extended MM (EMM) model provides a simple phenomenological description of time-dependent droplet deformation while retaining a clear connection with classical small-deformation theories~\cite{frankel1970constitutive,flumerfelt1980effects,barthesbiesel1985,narsimhan2019shape} and allowing an independent control of shear and dilatational interfacial viscosities through the corresponding Boussinesq numbers $\Bqs$ and $\Bqd$.}